BrianLipscombe/power_standz/README.md

 ## Known Bugs

 * The company logo is not as responsive on all screens as it should be.
 For instance, it appears fine on mobile screen size 320px, but then becomes off center as the screen size increases, then on the largest screen setting it is smaller than preferred.
 Attempts at fixing this were made but unsuccessful, and due to a lack of time, it was not completely fixed.

+* Stripe disabled webhook endpoint.
+Unsure why this occurred but the disabled webhook endpoint was manually enabled again in Stripe settings.

 ## Future Improvements

-* Convert JPG images to WebP format so that Gitpod will actually load them properly.
+* Convert PNG images to WebP format so that Gitpod and the browser will actually load them properly.
 This will hopefully earn a better Lighthouse performance score.

 * Add a confirmation message after users click delete before orders are deleted.

-* Fix logo responsiveness on all screen sizes.
+* Fix custom logo's responsiveness on all screen sizes.

 * Add product reviews section and contact form if possible.